 Red Dirt phenom

 Iron oxide is found in the soil in parts of Oklahoma and Texas, infused into the ground and causing the earth to look a rusty red.
+Red Dirt music also seems infused into the earth of Oklahoma and Texas, rising from the dusty ground with the unstoppable quality of some organic thing.

 Recently, Red Dirt favorites Cross Canadian Ragweed came through SLO Town, and this week another Red Dirt phenom hits The Graduate: The Randy Rogers Band.